XiaoTaoWang/HiCPeaks/README.rst

 - pyBHFDR

   A CPU-based python implementation for BH-FDR algorithm.
-Rao et al states in their supplementary material that this algorithm is robust enough to obtain all main results of their paper.
-Compared with HICCUPS, BH-FDR doesn't use λ-chunk in multiple hypothesis test, and only considers the Donut background region when calculating the expected values.
+Rao et al (2014) states in their supplementary material that this algorithm is robust enough to obtain all main results of their paper.
+Compared with HiCCUPS, BH-FDR doesn't use λ-chunk in multiple hypothesis test, and only considers the Donut background region when calculating the expected values.

 - pyHICCUPS

-  A CPU-based python implementation for HICCUPS algorithm.
-Besides the donut region, HICCUPS also considers the lower-left, vertical and horizontal backgrounds when calculating the expected values.
+  A CPU-based python implementation for HiCCUPS algorithm.
+Besides the donut region, HiCCUPS also considers the lower-left, vertical and horizontal backgrounds when calculating the expected values.
 And λ-chunk is used to overcome several multiple hypothesis testing challenges for Hi-C data.
-Finally, while BH-FDR has to limit the detected pixels near the diagonal (<2Mb), HICCUPS is able to generalize itself to any genomic distance in theory.
-Here, *pyHICCUPS* keeps all main concepts of the original algorithm except for these points which may be fixed in the near future:
+Finally, while BH-FDR has to limit the detected pixels near the diagonal (<2Mb), HiCCUPS is able to generalize itself to any genomic distance in theory.
+Here, *pyHICCUPS* keeps all main concepts of the original algorithm except for these points:

   1. *pyHICCUPS* excludes vertical and horizontal backgrounds from its calculation.
+  2. There are two critical parameters related to the loop definition in HiCCUPS: the peak width *p* and the donut width *w*.
+In original implementation, they are set exclusively for each certain resolution, specifically, *p=1* and *w=3* at 25Kb, *p=2* and *w=5* at 10Kb, and *p=4* and *w=7* at 5Kb.
+To improve the sensitivity, *pyHICCUPS* calculates and outputs the union of the peak calls from all parameter settings *(1,3)*, *(2,5)*, *(4,7)* in a single run.
-  2. Due to computational complexity, you should still limit the genomic distance of 2 loci to some degree (5Mb/10Mb).
+  3. Due to computational complexity, you should still limit the genomic distance of 2 loci to some degree (5Mb/10Mb).

-  Although these differences, peaks returned by *pyHICCUPS* are quite consistent with our visual inspection, and generally follow the typical loop interaction patterns.
+- combine-resolutions

+  Combine peak calls from different resolutions in a way similar to original *HiCCUPS*.
+Briefly, it excludes redundant lower

 - peak-plot

   Visualize peaks (or loops) detected by *pyBHFDR* or *pyHICCUPS* on heatmap.
-Just provide a cooler file and a loop annotation file, and input your interested region (chrom, start, end), *peak-plot* will export the figure in PNG format.
+Just provide a cooler file and a loop annotation file in *bedpe* format, and input your interested region (chrom, start, end), *peak-plot* will export the figure in PNG format.

 QuickStart